touqeershafi/keycloak-friendly-captcha/README.md

 ## Theme Integration

-This extension includes a pre-configured `friendly-captcha` theme that you can use directly.
-However, you can also integrate Friendly Captcha into any custom Keycloak theme.

-### Using the Included Theme

 The extension provides a ready-to-use theme named `friendly-captcha` that includes the Friendly Captcha widget.
 To use it:

 1. Navigate to **Realm Settings → Themes**